Making Your Child’s Vaccination Visit Easier

 Additional Important Tips

-Use numbing cream: We strongly recommend applying Emla cream (numbing cream) about one hour before your appointment.
+We strongly recommend applying Emla cream (numbing cream) about one hour before your appointment.
 Cover it with cling film to help it work effectively.
+This can make a significant difference in your child’s comfort.

 Very useful